The more able pupils are consistently challenged through the school’s excellent enrichment and kaleidoscope lecture programmes.

 (ISI Inspection Report 2012)

 At Pinewood the Enrichment programme starts from the Nursery and continues through the school until pupils leave for their senior schools.
 All pupils in Nursery, Reception, Year 1 and Year 2 attend enrichment sessions in small groups throughout the year.
 The sessions are held on a weekly basis and are linked to the curriculum topics being studied in each year.
 In addition to this, individual or small group sessions are offered to pupils as appropriate.
-Year 2 clubs take place once a week after school and activities include ICT, art and music.

 From Year 3 upwards Enrichment sessions become more selective.
 Weekly slots are built into the timetable and sessions are designed to develop and deepen pupils’ individual thinking around a particular curriculum area of study.
 For example a Year 4 group studying the Ancient Greeks in history will discuss and debate whether the Elgin marbles should be returned to Athens or remain in the British Library and look at the role and purpose of museums in general.